Sommerfeld House: Creation and design

 Many of the best students and faculty worked together for the project, each focusing on a particular aspect of the house and its interior and furnishings.
 Josef Albers created the large stained-glass window above the stairs.
 Dörte Helm, who was a student in the weaving workshop, created a large curtain for the house.
 Hinnerk Scheper and the mural painting workshop designed the interior color schemes.
 Marcel Breuer designed the chairs and tables.
 Lighting fixtures and other metal elements were designed in the school's metal workshop.
 The house was also full of wooden carvings created by Joost Schmidt who included various geometric shapes such as triangles, circles, zigzags, and squares, in addition to human shapes, industrial scenes, Stars of David, and the names of cities and towns which Sommerfeld was associated with.
 The designs of the house reflect the Expressionist influence that was part of the early Bauhaus.
 The architectural design of the house also shows influence from the Prairie Houses of Frank Lloyd Wright.
 All of the different workshops and elements of the school coming together was meant to be the realization of the Gesamtkunstwerk ("total work of art"), which had been one of the goals of the early Bauhaus.
-There was a large ceremony to celebrate the completion of the house at which the men of the school wore neckerchiefs and the women headscarves which were specially designed to present a uniform and homogenous image.
+There was a large ceremony to celebrate the completion of the house at which the men of the school wore neckerchiefs and the women headscarves which were specially designed to present a uniform and homogeneous image.